janosgyerik/mediabox/README.md

 MediaBox
 ========
-A simple web interface to listen to your media anywhere.
+A simple web interface to access to your media from anywhere.
+Open ID login with whitelisting.
+Open-source project, using Django, Python, Backbone.js, HTML5, Bootstrap from Twitter.

-GitHub MediaBox Project Website: http://www.websitedevops.com/mediabox/

 Setup